Cheat River: Pollution

-Whitewater recreation
+Whitewater recreation and the Cheat River Festival (Cheat Fest)

 The Cheat Canyon section of the Cheat River (from Albright to Jenkinsburg, West Virginia), which features Class IV rapids (and Class V rapids at upper levels), has become a favorite destination for whitewater kayaking and rafting.

-On the first weekend in May of every year, paddlers gather from many states to attend the Cheat Festival.
-A very popular whitewater race—the Cheat River Race—takes place in the 10 mi Cheat Canyon on the Friday of that weekend.
+On the first weekend in May of every year, paddlers gather from many states to attend the Cheat River Festival, also known as Cheat Fest.

+Cheat Fest, as of 2024, has been held on the first weekend of May for 30 years, and features local and regional artists, vendors, and musicians/bands over Friday and Saturday.
+Past artists who have performed at the festival grounds includes The Larry Keel Experience, Vince Herman, Fletcher’s Grove, Donna the Buffalo, and many other regional and national musicians.

+A local music festival, Groovin’ With the Grove, is also held annually at the Cheat River Festival grounds.

+During the Cheat River Festival, a whitewater race called the Cheat River Massacre-ence takes place in the 10 mi Cheat River Canyon on the Friday of that weekend.
 Unlike the overwhelming majority of whitewater races, which employ a staggered start, this race uses a mass start (in which all participants start at the same time).
 For the first few miles, paddlers must avoid one another, in addition to the whitewater hazards that the river presents.
-The race, which usually attracts 150 people, is often cited as the largest whitewater race in existence.
+The race, which often attracts over 150 people, is frequently cited as the largest whitewater race in the world.

 The Cheat Narrows section of the Cheat River (upstream of Albright) is also utilized by whitewater paddlers, and features Class II and III rapids.